Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE for the -model Existence of the MLE for the beta-model

-The geometric nature of Theorem~\ref{thm:mle} has important consequences.
-First, it provides the algorithmic basis for detecting existence of the MLE, as discussed in the appendix.
-Secondly, and quite importantly, it allows to indentify the patterns of observed edge counts that cause nonexistence of the MLE, i.e. the sample points for which the MLE is undefined.
-This is done in the next result.
+The geometric nature of Theorem~\ref{thmmle} has important consequences.
+First, it allows us to identify the patterns of observed edge counts that cause nonexistence of the MLE; that is, the sample points for which the MLE is undefined.
+Second, it yields a complete description of estimability of the edge probability parameters under a nonexistent MLE, a key issue for correct evaluation of degrees of freedom of the model.
+The next result addresses the last two points.

-\begin{lemma} A point $y$ belongs to the interior of some face $F$ of $P_n$ if and only if there exists a set $\mathcal{F} \subset \{ (i,j), i < j\}$ such that
+\begin{lemma} A point $y$ belongs to the interior of some face $F$ of $P_n$ if and only if there exists a set $\mathcal{F} \subset\{ (i,j), i < j\}$ such that

-where $p = \{ p_{i,j} \colon i < j, p_{i,j} \in [0,1] \} \in \mathbb{R}^{{n \choose 2}}$ is such that $p_{i,j} \in \{0,1\}$ if $(i,j) \not \in \mathcal{F}$ and $p_{i,j} \in (0,1)$ if $(i,j) \in \mathcal{F}$.
-The set $\mathcal{F}$ is uniquely determined by the face $F$ and is the maximal set for which \eqref{eq:Ap} holds. \end{lemma}
+where $p = \{ p_{i,j} \dvtx i < j, p_{i,j} \in[0,1] \} \in\mathbb {R}^{{n \choose2}}$ is such that $p_{i,j} \in\{0,1\}$ if $(i,j) \notin\mathcal{F}$ and $p_{i,j} \in(0,1)$ if $(i,j) \in\mathcal{F}$.
+The set $\mathcal{F}$ is uniquely determined by the face $F$ and is the maximal set for which (\ref{eqAp}) holds. \end{lemma}